 At times, sources disagree as to the origin of a surname.
-This is one of those names.
+This is one of those times.
 Regardless of the aforementioned origins noted above, Harrison and Lower, two reputable authors on the study of surnames note the name could have been derived from a nickname, as in the "polecat" from the Middle English word "fitchett" meaning "polecat."
 Conversely, Reaney another noted author notes "the common derivation of Fitch and Fitchett from the polecat is untenable."
 In this case, we agree with the latter author who postulates the name was derived from Fiche, "iron point."

 Early Origins of the Fichie family

 The surname Fichie was first found in Essex where "the name has long been established."
-However, the Hundredorum Rolls of 1273 list scattered listings of the family by that time: Gilbert Fiz in Cambridgeshire; Walter Fiz in Bedfordshire; and William Fiz in Somerset
+However, the Hundredorum Rolls of 1273 list scattered listings of the family by that time: Gilbert Fiz in Cambridgeshire; Walter Fiz in Bedfordshire; and William Fiz in Somerset.

 Early History of the Fichie family

 This web page shows only a small excerpt of our Fichie research.
-Another 265 words (19 lines of text) covering the years 1300, 1300, 1359, 1398, 1612, 1704, 1638 and 1673 are included under the topic Early Fichie History in all our PDF Extended History products and printed products wherever possible.
+Another 144 words (10 lines of text) covering the years 1300, 1300, 1359, 1398, 1583, 1606, 1583, 1601, 1612, 1704, 1638, 1673 and 1517 are included under the topic Early Fichie History in all our PDF Extended History products and printed products wherever possible.

 Fichie Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Fichie were recorded, including Fitch, Fitchett, Fitchitt, Fittch, Fitche, Fitchet, Fitchit, Fitz, Fitts and many more.

 Early Notables of the Fichie family (pre 1700)

 Another 79 words (6 lines of text) are included under the topic Early Fichie Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fichie family to Ireland

 Some of the Fichie family moved to Ireland, but this topic is not covered in this excerpt.

 Another 67 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fichie family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Fichie family emigrate to North America: Matthew Fitch who settled in Virginia in 1606; fourteen years before the "Mayflower"; Enecha Fitch who purchased land in Virginia in 1624; James and Abigail Fitch who landed in Boston in 1635.